shuds13/python-tutorials/python.pypi-packaging.md

     python setup.py sdist

-This creates a dist/ directory containing a compressed archive of the package (e.g. A *.tar.gz file in Linux).
+This creates a dist/ directory containing a compressed archive of the package (e.g. <PACKAGE_NAME>-<VERSION>.tar.gz in Linux).
 This file is your source distribution - you can check it contains what you want.
 If it does not automatically contain what you want then you might want to use a [MANIFEST](https://docs.python.org/3/distutils/sourcedist.html) file.

-Note: A <PROJECT_NAME>.egg-info directory will also be created in your root directory containing meta-data about your distribution.
-This can safely be deleted if it is not wanted (this is generated even though you have not built an egg format package).
+Note: A <PACKAGE_NAME>.egg-info directory will also be created in your root directory containing meta-data about your distribution.
+This can safely be deleted if it is not wanted (despite the extension, this is generated even though you have not built an egg format package).

 ### Creating a wheel (built) distribution